-HD AEC | Acoustic Echo Cancellation Software
+HD AEC | Acoustic Echo Cancellation SW

 HD AEC: High Definition Acoustic Echo Cancellation Software | HD SAEC: Stereo AEC